mundek/svelte-fillinblank/README.md

 # Svelte fill-in-the-blank activity

-This is a simple web-based fill-in-the-blank activity  for language learning practice
+This is a simple web-based fill-in-the-blank activity for language learning practice.